indakabarody/articleMetrics/README.md

-# DOI in Summary
+# Article Metrics

-This plugin was built with the purpose of facilitating the visualization of the DOI (Digital Object Identifier) in the summary of the issues of a journal.
+This plugin was built with the purpose of facilitating the visualization of the abstract view, article download and DOI (Digital Object Identifier) in the summary of the issues of a journal.

 # Compatibility